What is Krill oil?

-Superba KrillTM oil comes from the Antarctic krill species Euphausia Superba.
-Krill are small shrimp-like crustaceans packed full of long-chain omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), phospholipids, choline and astaxanthin.
+Superba Krill™ oil is extracted from the Antarctic krill species Euphausia Superba.
+Krill are small shrimp-like crustaceans packed full of health promoting long-chain omega-3 fatty acids (EPA & DHA), phospholipids, choline and astaxanthin.

 Phospholipids help omega-3s integrate into the cell membranes and may be a better delivery form to the body’s organs than other marine oils.

 Choline is an essential nutrient vital for many body functions such as nerve signaling, liver and muscle functioning.
 Our body can't make enough, therefore we must obtain it from our diet.

 This natural antioxidant gives krill oil its beautiful red color.
 It also protects the oil from oxidation, eliminating the need to add preservatives.

 Improved user experience

 Phospholipids make krill oil’s omega-3s more bio-efficient and stable.
 This allows for smaller capsules when used in supplements.